cideM/dotfiles/README.md

 -   NixOS installation on my desktop computer
 -   Arch installation on my desktop computer

-Both MBP and Arch have [Home Manager](https://github.com/rycee/home-manager) installed, but only to install `niv` and `lorri` and manage project dependencies with Nix.
-I do have a `home.nix` for my Arch installation, which works, but right now I don't see a point in mixing Pacman/Yay and Home Manager/Nix for my OS configuration and user packages.
+Both MBP and Arch have [Home Manager](https://github.com/rycee/home-manager) installed and manage as many programs and configuration options as possible through Nix.

-All Nix configuration lives in `/nix`.

-There is a lot of duplication right now.
-For example, I have a separate Neovim `init.vim` under `/nix` and under `/src`.
-Maybe at some point I'll decide to rely entirely on Nix for these things but for now I'm not willing to make that switch.
+The Nix configuration lives in `/nix`, but there's also `/src` which holds the stowable configuration.
+All of these folders have a folder structure that makes it easy to `stow` them, so `src/nvim/.config/nvim/init.vim`.

 ## Setup

 For MBP and Arch, make sure to install [`minpac`](https://github.com/k-takata/minpac) and GNU stow.

 Then just run `./setup` which runs different code depending on the output of `hostname`.
-For each host, a list of stow directories is specified.
-These all live in `src/`.
-All of these folders have a folder structure that makes it easy to `stow` them, so `src/nvim/.config/nvim/init.vim`.

 There are other platform specific configurations which are not tracked in this repository, such as Systemd files, or `.desktop` files for Linux display managers.

+## `pkgs`

+The files inside `pkgs` hold information about the native packages on each host which **I would install if I didn't have Nix**.
+That's just in case something breaks so I can just re-install the native packages.